 When you put these two names together it generates a bit of excitement among those who know Lamborghini’s character and what MIT is capable of.
 The potential is almost scary, and they haven’t let us down with their concept car.

-The Terzo Millennio, or 3rd millennium, is a car designed to ensure Lamborghini’s future by allowing MIT to do what they do best – make breakthroughs in science and engineering.
+The Terzo Millennio, or 3rd millennium, is a super sports car designed to ensure Lamborghini’s future by allowing MIT to do what they do best – make breakthroughs in science and engineering.
 Lamborghini want to stay relevant through the revolution that’s looming on the horizon of car manufacturing and beyond - and this car is a glimpse of how they propose to do it

-The growing momentum shift towards electric vehicles represents a significant problem for them when attempting to mesh the principles behind EVs with Lamborghini’s design philosophy.
+The growing momentum shift towards electric cars represents a significant problem for them when attempting to mesh the principles behind EVs with Lamborghini’s design philosophy.
 For the Bull, a car is measured in cylinders, noise and head turning looks - and this is not what electric vehicles are about.
 EVs are for the masses, Lamborghinis are for the individual.